Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Discussion

 Integrating PRF with deep language models has two main challenges: computational cost and input size limit, which can be roughly mapped to efficiency and effectiveness, respectively.
 Previous research has focused mainly on effectiveness, and applying PRF as a second stage that considers a subset of the data collection, to mitigate the computational cost.
 For instance,~\citet{zheng-etal-2020-bert} proposed a PRF framework which is divided into three phases, each involving BERT, to rerank passages and chunks of text after the initial retrieval.
 Similarly,~\citet{wang2020pseudo} applied PRF to the second stage retrieval, utilising BERT for reranking sentences.
 Other work that applied PRF to the first stage retrieval has limited the second phase of retrieval to a subset of the collection, either to depth of 500~\cite{yu2021pgt} or 1000~\cite{li2018nprf}.
 We argue that the main limitation with these approaches is related to the first stage retrieval model they employed --- if the first stage is basic bag-of-words then the overall method inherits many of this models limitations.

-To address the applicability, effectiveness, and efficiency of text-based PRF and vector-based PRF approaches, we compared them over two different tasks, retrieval for vector-based PRF and reranking for both vector-based PRF and text-based PRF.
-While our proposed text-based PRF approach handles the input size limit effectively, we demonstrated that it enhances the ranking effectiveness marginally.
+To address the applicability, effectiveness, and efficiency of text-based, vector-based and hybrid PRF approaches, we compared them over two different tasks, retrieval for vector-based PRF and reranking for both text-based and hybrid PRF.
+While the text-based and hybrid PRF approaches handle the input size limit, we showed that they enhance the ranking effectiveness only marginally.
 This finding aligns with previous research, but we demonstrated it happens at the cost of efficiency.
-The BERT model is slow (ranking 1,000 passages for each query takes 9,209 ms), rendering text-based PRF approaches infeasible and inapplicable to real-time search engines for this task.
-On the other hand, our proposed vector-PRF approach is substantially more efficient for both reranking and retrieval tasks: it only takes 163-174 ms to process one query.
-In addition, it does so while also improving the effectiveness in terms of shallow metrics compared to BERT (for reranking), and in terms of all metrics compared to ANCE and RepBERT (for retrieval).
+The BERT model is slow (ranking 1,000 passages for each query takes 9,209 ms), rendering text-based and hybrid PRF approaches infeasible and inapplicable to real-time search engines for this task, as shown in Figure~\ref{fig:trade-off-figure}.
+On the other hand, our proposed vector-PRF approach is substantially more efficient: it only takes 163-174 ms to process one query.
+In addition, it does so while also improving the effectiveness of dense retrievers in terms of all metrics compared to ANCE and RepBERT (for retrieval), and in terms of shallow metrics compared to BERT (for reranking).

+We also apply the BERT reranker on top of Vector-based PRF approaches.
+Although this indeed improves effectiveness across all evaluation metrics, only improvements on MAP are significant on all datasets, and R+PRF+B significantly improves nDCG@10 on WebAP only.
+On the other hand, R@1000 is significantly improved across several datasets, but this improvement comes from the gain produced by the Vector-based PRF compared to the respective dense retrievers.